openMSL/.github/README.md

 ## ASC(S e.V.
 Governance Rules

 The collaboration of contributors in this GitHub organzation is organized under the umbrella of the Automotive Solution Center for Simulation e.V.
-In this community the general [governance rules](/doc/governance_rules.md) needed to fulfill industry compliance regulations are set.
+In this community the general [Governance Rules](/doc/governance_rules.md) needed to fulfill industry compliance regulations are set.

 ## Code of Conduct